 Prenuptial agreements usually appear in two different legal situations: divorce and probate.
 When a couple has a prenuptial agreement, and the agreement is severed by death, not divorce, the prenuptial agreement may still be enforced upon the surviving spouse.
-This may lead to the surviving spouse not receiving their rightful share of the decedent's estate.
-Generally, the surviving spouse is entitled to claim a certain amount of property and assets according under applicable law.
+This may lead to the surviving spouse not receiving their rightful half of the decedent's inheritance.
+Generally, the surviving spouse is entitled to claim a certain amount of property and assets according to federal law.
 This may not be valid when the couple creates and signs a prenuptial agreement before or after they marry.
 A prenuptial agreement determines the rights that each spouse has to the other spouse's property, and when a spouse dies, the prenuptial agreement usually replaces the state law regarding the probate process.
 Do not hesitate to contact the Hampshire County estate planning lawyers at Legacy Counsellors, P.C., if your spouse has recently passed and you have a prenuptial agreement.

 Prenuptial agreements may override a will if it contains certain clauses.
 If the prenuptial agreement contains an expiration date, or a sunset clause, and the date has passed prior to the spouse's death, the agreement will no longer be valid.
 If you and your spouse signed a prenuptial agreement, and your spouse has recently deceased, do not be deterred.
-Our office has the ability to determine if your prenuptial agreement was valid at the time of your spouse's passing, or if it was created in a forceful or unfair nature.
+Our team of attorneys has the ability to determine if your prenuptial agreement was valid at the time of your spouse's passing, or if it was created in a forceful or unfair nature.
 Call a Easthampton probate attorney at the firm today so we can begin working on your future.
 We also have an office in Connecticut and provide services to the entire nation!

 If you have a question, a comment, or simply want to have a conversation and explore how we can help, we'd love to hear from you.